8. Appendix

 Capture gates, or other appropriate safety measures, must be provided beside exit doors in early learning facilities that do not have a foyer to prevent children from exiting into unsafe areas unsupervised.

-Fences should not be scalable by creating footings or have an item (such as outdoor air conditioning condenser units or yarning circle logs) within 1000mm that could be used to scale the perimeter fence.
-Furthermore, solid plinths may need to be provided below fences to ensure children cannot dig out the soil or mulch that increases the gap below the fence to greater than 100mm.
+Fences must not be scalable by creating footings or have an item (such as outdoor air conditioning condenser units, vegetation, poles or yarning circle logs) within 1,000mm that could be used to scale the perimeter fence.
+Furthermore, solid plinths may need to be provided below fences to ensure children cannot dig out the soil or mulch that increases the gap below the fence to greater than 100mm. […]

-Exposed sharp aggregate paving finishes should be avoided in primary schools and early learning facilities.
+Exposed sharp aggregate paving finishes must be avoided in primary schools and early learning facilities for safety. […]

-Indoor and outdoor space allocations in early learning facilities, including those in multi-storey buildings, must comply with the minimum requirements of the National Quality Framework (NQF) and the Children’s Services Act (CS Act).
-For further details, refer to Space requirements for early childhood services.
+Indoor and outdoor space allocations in early learning facilities, including those in multi-storey buildings, must comply with the minimum requirements of the National Quality Framework (NQF).
+For further details, refer to Space Requirements for Early Childhood Services(opens in a new window).

 Outdoor play spaces in early learning facilities must comply with the following: